Everybody Looking

 Everybody Looking is the ninth studio album by American rapper Gucci Mane.
 It was released on July 22, 2016, by GUWOP Enterprises, RBC Records and Atlantic Records.
-The album serves as Gucci's first studio release since The Return of Mr. Zone 6 (2011).
+The album serves as Gucci's first studio release while out of prison since The Return of Mr. Zone 6 (2011).
 It features guest appearances from Drake, Kanye West and Young Thug, while the majority of the album's production was provided by Gucci Mane's longtime collaborators such as Mike Will Made It and Zaytoven, among others.

 Everybody Looking received generally positive reviews from critics and debuted at number two on the US Billboard 200, and becoming Gucci Mane's highest-charting album.

 Background

 In June 2016, the album was announced, following Gucci Mane's release from prison in May 2016.
 Recording sessions for the entire album took place in under six days.

 Promotion

 On July 12, 2016, Gucci Mane released the album's promotional single, "Multi Millionaire Laflare".
 The album's intro track, "No Sleep", was released on July 15, 2016, the music video for the song was released on July 18.

 The album's lead single, "1st Day Out tha Feds", was released on May 27, 2016.
 The song was produced by Mike Will Made It.
 The album's second single, "Back on Road" with Drake, was released on June 4, 2016.
 The song was produced by Murda Beatz.
 The album's third single, "All My Children", was released on June 24, 2016.
 The song was produced by Drumma Boy.